 - In fact, it was a full-blown People's Republic of Tyranny during The '70s, in the heyday of the less democratic, more openly dictatorial Martial Law era.
 Fridge Logic ensues even more when you recall that Marcos, in power then, actually encouraged the first Overseas Filipino Workers to go abroad, thus making him the originator of the country's "labour export policy" … so yes, the Philippines in this case counts as a "People's Republic", in both senses of the word!

 - One reason for the "Banana Republic" comparison is that most Philippine Presidents and governments have been beholden to American policy since before independence (when the country was in fact a US colony).
-Even textbook history will tell you that the CIA effected the successful election of Ramon Magsaysay as President, and the US government in general served as an influential advisor to Marcos during the Martial Law years.
+Even textbook history will tell you that the CIA effected the successful election of Ramon Magsaysay as President, that the country's first "independence-era" president Manuel Roxas Sr. was as much, and as unabashedly, an American collaborator as a Japanese one (what with his incestuous friendship with "Liberator" Douglas MacArthur), and the US government in general served as an influential advisor to Marcos during the Martial Law years.

 - Plus, having endured 300 years of Spanish colonial rule (and Catholic proselytization) before the Americans ever showed up, the Philippines also has the dubious distinction of feeling like a Latin American republic misplaced in Asia, which inevitably invites comparisons to the actual Latin America.

 - The term comes from the American occupations of Nicaragua, Cuba, Panama, Haiti, and the Dominican Republic from the end of the Spanish-American War to 1934, referred to collectively as "The Banana Wars".